 The Central Texas Conference Core Team is designed to move the Conference from a process and program model to a leadership model that is organic, flexible and constantly evolving.
 They are charged with helping the Annual Conference continue to live into the full implementation of the Exodus Project: A Transformational Roadmap for a Church in Transition.
-They are about giving guidance, feedback on direction, oversight, and policy as well as input on Annual Conference
+They are about giving guidance, feedback on direction, oversight, and policy as well as input on Annual Conference planning.

 - The Core Team is to implement decisions of the Annual Conference in accordance with the mission, vision, and core strategies adopted by the Central Texas Conference.